;

 In the meantime, here are some ways to help relieve the swelling:

-- Saltwater rinse: Saltwater is great for reducing inflammation, easing pain, and decreasing bacteria.
+• Saltwater rinse: Saltwater is great for reducing inflammation, easing pain, and slowing down bacteria.
 Mix a teaspoon of salt in a glass of warm water, and rinse your mouth as often as possible.

-- Hydrogen peroxide rinse: Hydrogen peroxide is a strong antibacterial agent that helps reduce oral bacteria.
+• Hydrogen peroxide rinse: Hydrogen peroxide is a strong antibacterial agent that helps reduce oral bacteria.
 Its foaming action helps clean sore and sensitive areas that are difficult to reach with your toothbrush.
-Use a 3% hydrogen peroxide solution diluted with water in a 1:2 ratio, as undiluted peroxide can be too harsh.
+Use a 3% hydrogen peroxide solution, diluted with water at a 1:2 ratio (undiluted peroxide can be too harsh).

-- Keep your mouth clean: It’s important to prevent bacteria and food from building up in the affected area.
-Brush gently with a soft-bristled toothbrush and floss carefully, making sure not to hurt the sore spots.
+• Keep your mouth clean: To prevent bacteria and food from building up in the affected area.
+Brush gently with a soft-bristled toothbrush and floss carefully, making sure not to hurt the painful spots.